 It is important to accept that most people feel the same way and that thinking like this serves no good purpose.
 It only serves to delude our sense of well-being.
 Therefore, accepting self is the first step towards allowance.

 How allowance helps us is that it allows us to not be vested in the outcome of our desires.
-It helps us to not to be bogged down by fears, inhibitions and judgments.
+It helps us to not to be bogged down by fears, inhibitions, and judgments.
 As we accept our shortcomings and begin to bring love into our lives, we must not be adamant about what/who shows up.
 If we begin to worry about the outcome, it will amount to seeking control.
-Allowance helps us understand that we should organically enable movement of good energies into our lives.
+The allowance helps us understand that we should organically enable the movement of good energies into our lives.

 Have you ever done a simple Personal Gratitude Exercise?
 Write down 5 statements that you appreciate about yourself.
 It can be as simple as, “I have a nice smile” or “I bake very good cookies.”
 Feel good about these words as you write them down.
 Be aware of the warm feelings they give you.
 Think deeply and write them down in a purposeful way.
 Read them a couple of times and smile at each one.
 If you don’t feel like writing them down, then take 5 minutes each time you shower or dress for the day.
 Stand in front of the mirror, look at yourself and say your Personal Gratitude Statements aloud.
 Say them with feeling, with a smile, with gentleness.

 Make this a daily habit.
 Begin with 21 days.
 As you start to affirm positive things about your life, you will begin to think with the same frequency too.
 This will begin to manifest as higher energy around your aura.
 As your aura exudes a higher vibration through positive beliefs, you will notice a change in how other people will respond to you.
 Like attracts like and your upbeat energy will attract similar responses from your family and friends.